-Raymond G. Beausoleil, Jr.,

-President of the Associated Students

-In spite of the enormity of the responsibilities conferred upon him today, Dr. Goldberger has remained both amiable and approachable.
-He has promised that, whenever possible, his office will remain open to all, and he is not unwilling to talk over lunch at Chandler Dining Hall.
+Raymond G. Beausoleil, Jr., President of the Associated Students that, whenever possible, his office will remain open to all, and he is not unwilling to talk over lunch at Chandler Dining Hall.
 As a representative of the undergraduates I have emphasized our reactions to his accomplishments.
 It should become apparent that he is equally responsive to the needs of the entire Caltech community.